 - Weight: Males weigh 60+ kilos, sometimes as much as 100 kilos!
 Females weigh upwards of 50 kilos.

-- Coat and Colour: They have a long, dry, double-coat of solid black or black mixed with yellow/tan, red, dark grey, or grey-black.
-Rare specimen have mixed coloration, but white is not common.
+- Coat and colour: They have a long, dry, double-coat of solid black or black mixed with yellow/tan, red, dark grey, or grey-black.
+Rare specimens have mixed coloration, but white is not common.

 - Temperament: Very loyal, friendly, devoted to their owners, and protective of their family.